dmester/pdftosvg.net/README.md

 }
 ```

-Note that is you parse the XML returned from pdftosvg.net, you need to preserve space and not add indentation.
+Note that if you parse the XML returned from PdfToSvg.NET, you need to preserve space and not add indentation.
 Otherwise text will not be rendered correctly in the modified markup.

 ## Limitations
 Not all PDF features are supported.
 Here is a summary of non-supported features:

 * Embedded fonts from the PDF are not exported to the SVG.
-There is however an API for specifying subsitute fonts during the conversion.
+There is however an API for specifying substitute fonts during the conversion.
 * Opening encrypted PDF files.
 * Blending modes.
 * PDF forms.